How to Identify and Treat Hydrogen Sulfide Rotten Egg Sulfur Smell

 Repeat all above steps at first notice odor is re-appearing.

-3. Specialized H2S Water Treatment:
+3. Specialized Hydrogen Sulfide Water Treatment Systems:

 • Assuming the odor is not too terribly bad (you can still take a shower).